rackerlabs/design-system/_component_design/buttons-bar.md

 ## Primary button bar

 A primary button bar is useful when you want to present a generic action in the primary button and specific options in the drop-down menu.
 For example, you can construct a **Create Database** primary button and a drop-down menu that contains **Standalone MySQL** and **HA MySQL**.

-Do not include tertiary buttons in a button bar.

 {% endcolumn %}